Innovation

 Thomas Edison with phonograph in the late 1870s.
 Edison was one of the most prolific inventors in history, holding 1,093 U.S. patents in his name.

-Innovation is the practical implementation of ideas that result in the introduction of new goods or services or improvement in offering goods or services.
+Innovation is the practical implementation of ideas that result in the creation or improvements of goods or services.
 ISO TC 279 in the standard ISO 56000:2020 defines innovation as "a new or changed entity, realizing or redistributing value".
-Others have different definitions; a common element in the definitions is a focus on newness, improvement, and spread of ideas or technologies.
+Others have different definitions; a common element in the definitions is a focus on newness, improvement, and spread of ideas or technologies (see diffusion of innovation).